-Which brings me to the topic at hand: Golf industry marketing strategy has always revolved around product launches.
+Which brings me to the topic at hand: Golf industry marketing strategy has always revolved around logical lists of features and frequent product launches.
 And every launch promises a few more yards.

 Because in golf, truly relevant product innovation is remarkably scarce.
 And when it does come along, it triggers a race of copycats, resulting in product parity across the board.

 All the modern drivers are good.
 All the irons are good.
 And except for cosmetics, there’s no discernible difference between them.
 Those tiny little incremental engineering improvements are not relevant to 90% of the golfing public.